opnfv/functest/docs/userguide/index.rst

 ^^^^^^^^^^^^

-The OpenDaylight (ODL) test suite consists of a set of basic tests inherited from ODL project.
+The OpenDaylight (ODL) test suite consists of a set of basic tests inherited from the ODL project using the Robot `[11]`_ framework.
 The suite verifies creation and deletion of networks, subnets and ports with OpenDaylight and Neutron.

-The list of tests can be described as follow:
+The list of tests can be described as follows:

  * Restconf.basic: Get the controller modules via Restconf
  * Neutron.Networks